opusonesolutions/carsons/README.rst

 However, each conductor also has a ground return path (or 'image') --- shown as ``A*``, ``B*``, ``C*``, and ``N*`` in the figure above --- which is a magnetically induced current path in the ground.
-When `A` produceds a magnetic field, that field *also* interacts with ``B*``, ``C*``, ``N*``, *and* ``A*``.
+When `A` produces a magnetic field, that field *also* interacts with ``B*``, ``C*``, ``N*``, *and* ``A*``.
 Carsons equations model all these interactions and reduce them to an equivalent impedance matrix that makes it much easier to model this system.